PHOENIX MOTORCYCLE ACCIDENT LAWYERS

 What Are Common Motorcycle Accident Injuries?

 One of the reasons people seek the thrill of a motorcycle is because of the freedom and open air that comes with it.
 Unfortunately, with that freeing experience comes the risk of serious danger.
 Because motorcycles lack any surrounding protective structure like doors or windows, the riders are more likely to suffer serious or even fatal injuries in the event of a crash.
+This is why adhering to Arizona helmet laws is so important.

 One of the most common injuries sustained as a result of a motorcycle crash is road rash.
 To someone who has never experienced road rash, it may not seem like much.
 But those unfortunate enough to have had it before know how painful and debilitating it can be.
 If not treated properly, road rash may bring permanent damage such as severe scarring, skin irritations, infections, and surface nerve damage.